-GCMLP from time to time provides meals and entertainment to persons employed by or otherwise associated with consultants, financial advisors, clients and prospective clients (which sometimes include Shareholders and prospective Shareholders).
+GCMLP from time to time provides meals and entertainment to persons employed by or otherwise associated with existing or potential Investment Managers, consultants, financial advisors, clients and prospective clients (which sometimes include Shareholders and prospective Shareholders).
 In certain cases, GCMLP provides such meals and entertainment to clients or prospective clients at the request of consultants, financial planners or other third-parties.
 It is possible that providing meals and entertainment to such persons could affect their decision-making responsibilities.